anima-wg/anima-brski-ae/draft-ietf-anima-brski-ae.md

 where variants such as using CoAP and/or DTLS are meant to be subsumed - the differences are not relevant here.

+This specification is sufficient together with its references to support BRSKI with the Certificate Management Protocol (CMP, {{RFC9480}}) profiled in the Lightweight CMP Profile (LCMPP, {{RFC9483}}).
+Combining BRSKI with a protocol or profile other than LCMPP will require additional IANA registrations based on the rules specified in this document.
+It may also require additional specifications for details of the protocol or profile (similar to [RFC9483]), which are outside the scope of this document.

 ## Supported Scenarios {#sup-env}

 BRSKI-AE is intended to be used situations like the following.

-* pledges and/or the target domain reusing an already established certificate enrollment protocol different from EST, such as CMP
+* pledges and/or the target domain reusing an already established certificate enrollment protocol different from EST, such as CMP.

 * scenarios indirectly excluding the use of EST for certificate enrollment, such as:
-  - the RA not being co-located with the registrar while requiring end-to-end authentication of requesters, which EST does not support over multiple hops
+  - the registration Authority (RA) not being co-located with the registrar while requiring end-to-end authentication of requesters, which EST does not support over multiple hops
-  - the RA or CA operator requiring auditable proof of origin of CSRs, which is not possible neither with the transient source authentication provided by TLS.
+  - the RA or certification authority (CA) operator requiring auditable proof of origin for Certificate Signing Requests (CSRs), which is not possible neither with the transient source authentication provided by TLS.
-  - certificate requests for types of keys that do not support signing, such as KEM and key agreement keys, which is not supported by EST because it uses PKCS#10 CSRs expecting proof-of-possession via a self-signature
+  - certificate requests for types of keys that do not support signing, such as Key Encapsulation Mechanism (KEM) and key agreement keys, which is not supported by EST because it uses CSR in PKCS #10 {{RFC2986}}
+  format expecting proof-of-possession via a self-signature
   - pledge implementations using security libraries not providing EST support or a TLS library that does not support providing the so-called tls-unique value
   {{RFC5929}} needed by EST for strong binding of the source authentication